 If you’re not opposed to hoofing it to your destination, check out Thunder Knob Trailhead.
 After a relatively easy, hour-long hike you’ll be rewarded with stunning views of the lake and surrounding mountains.
 The campground at the end of the trail is first come, first served, so arrive early if you’re going on a busy weekend.

 Once you’ve gotten to the far side of the hill, there are plenty of options whether you’re looking to camp or find a room.
-In town you can camp in the Pine Near or KOA campgrounds, or stay in a number of hotel or mini-cabin rentals such as the River’s Edge Resort.
-Outside of town you can find many small camping areas in the national forest, or head over to Pearrygin Lake Campground where you’ll have access to showers and water activities.
+In town, you can camp in the Pine Near or KOA campgrounds, or stay in a number of hotels or mini-cabin rentals such as the River’s Edge Resort.
+Outside of town, you can find many small camping areas in the national forest or head over to Pearrygin Lake Campground where you’ll have access to showers and water activities.

 The highest point in the journey is at Washington Pass and Rainy Pass, which are essentially right alongside one another.
 A brief drive off the highway will bring you to a short, paved path leading to an overlook that provides a stunning vantage of the passes.
 If you’re prepared to do a solid bout of hiking, Maple Pass will provide you with a glorious backcountry view of the Cascades.
 Start at the Rainy Lake Trailhead off Rainy Pass, which will bring you to the Maple Pass Loop.
 The loop is nearly eight miles around with some pretty steep elevation at some points, so while it’s not overly difficult it is a view that doesn’t come without effort.

 Mazama is almost purely residential, or perhaps it’s barely residential as it has a population of just 200.
-This tiny community is built around the simply named Mazama Store, which offers -- as they put it themselves -- ”a little bit of everything.”
-That includes fresh, cafe-style food; gourmet wine and cheese; local crafts; outdoor gear; and more, making it a great place to gas up and pursue the wares.
+This tiny community is built around the simply named Mazama Store, which offers—as they put it themselves—"a little bit of everything.”
+That includes fresh, cafe-style food, gourmet cheese, local crafts, outdoor gear, and more, making it a great place to gas up and pursue the wares.